emard/cortex/README.md

 EVMBUG R1.0
 MON?
 ```
-Documentation for the EVMBUG monitor [is here]().
+Documentation for the [EVMBUG monitor is here](https://gitlab.com/pnru/cortex/-/blob/master/doc/evmbug.md).
 To start the Unix boot process enter the command `UNX`.
 Unix should now boot.
 If it appears to hang, probably the SPI_IDE module on the ESP32 is not running.
 ```
+EVMBUG R1.0
+MON?
+UNX

 Mem........512KB
 Login:
 ```
 At the login prompt type `root` (no password needed) and you will end up in a super user shell.
 The available user programs are in `/bin`.

 If the machine hangs, press btn0 (PWR) to reset and restart.

+# Hacking

+For a list of resources and hacking ideas, [see this page](https://gitlab.com/pnru/cortex/-/blob/master/doc/hacking.md)